ann2000/dep_graph/README.md

     ...
 }

+The output dependency graph structure will be displayed on stdout.
+A directional graph plot will also be displayed using matplotlib.

 ## Testing
 The unit tests for the dependency_graph function is written in test_dependency_graph.py in the tests folder.
 To run the tests, navigate to tests directory using the command `cd tests` followed by:<br />